-During SFY 2022, the Kinship Program Coordinator and Kinship Support Specialists continued to support field staff to place children with kin and maintain kinship caregiver arrangements.
+During SFY 2023, the Kinship Program Coordinator and Kinship Support Specialists continued to support field staff to place children with kin and maintain kinship caregiver arrangements.
+In addition to delivering tangible goods, KSS and KESS conduct outreach activities through phone calls, mailings, and in-person information sessions to inform kin about their role as a foster caregiver and provide critical information on meeting the needs of the children in their care.

-KSS and KESS conduct outreach activities through phone calls, mailings, and in-person information sessions to inform kin about their role as a foster caregiver, and provide critical information on meeting the needs of the children in their care.
 The DCS Mercy Care Comprehensive Health Plan (CHP) continues its outreach to caregivers when children are placed in their homes, which includes assistance with appointment scheduling, follow up with specialty health care providers, referrals to other community/agency resources, and care coordination with caregivers and health providers for children/youth with special health care needs.
 Caregivers receive contact information so they may contact DCS Mercy Care CHP Member Services should any issues or concerns arise or simply need to know what their rights are in accessing services for the children in their care.
 In addition, DCS Mercy Care CHP Liaisons refer kinship caregivers directly to Kinship Support depending on their needs.
-During SFY 2022, CHP referred 683 Kinship Caregivers for Kinship Support.
+During SFY 2023, CHP referred 1,277 kinship caregivers for Kinship Support.

-KSS and KESS procured and delivered 1,010 items including, but not limited to, bedding, backpacks/cinch bags/luggage, beds, birthday presents, Birthday-in-a-Bag (cake mix, frosting, birthday banner, candles, pin, balloons and cake pans), books, car seats, cleaning wipes, clothes/underwear/socks/shoes, cribs, diapers, food box, hygiene bags and kits, Kinship Packet, Licensing Kit, lockbox, free tickets for entertainment activities, pool fence, pull-ups, school supplies, toys, wipes.
-KSS and KESS provided, referred or coordinated 1,037 services, including but not limited to, Arizona Friends of Foster Care requests, special allowances, behavioral health, billing paperwork, court hearing, daycare or afterschool care, fingerprint, foster licensing, guardianship/adoption information, housing, kinship folder, Notice to Provider, Passport, caregiver portal access, school lunch, service requests and authorizations, social security benefits and SSN requests, TANF referrals (731) and WIC referrals.
-Kinship support teams worked in collaboration with payment processing unit to reconcile unpaid claims for 3,309 kinship caregivers.
+KSS and KESS procured and delivered 3,633 items including, but not limited to, bedding, backpacks/cinch bags/luggage, beds, birthday presents, Birthday-in-a-Bag (cake mix, frosting, birthday banner, candles, pin, balloons and cake pans), books, car seats, cleaning wipes, clothes/underwear/socks/shoes, cribs, diapers, food box, hygiene bags and kits, Kinship Packet, Licensing Kit, lockbox, free tickets for entertainment activities, pool fence, pull-ups, school supplies, toys, wipes.
+KSS and KESS provided, referred or coordinated 4,851 services, including but not limited to, Arizona Friends of Foster Care requests, special allowances, behavioral health, billing paperwork, court hearing, daycare or afterschool care, fingerprint, foster licensing, guardianship/adoption information, housing, kinship folder, Notice to Provider, Passport, caregiver portal access, school lunch, service requests and authorizations, social security benefits and SSN requests, TANF referrals (1,417) and WIC referrals.

 The Kinship Foster Care booklet and Go-To-Guide continue to be distributed and are available in English and Spanish.
-The booklet was revised June 2022 and provides extensive information for kinship caregivers, including DCS expectations for the care and supervision of children in DCS care, benefits and services available to children in their care, licensing process and waivers, and information about other pertinent subjects.
+The booklet was revised June 2022 and the Go-To-Guide is currently being updated to provides the most current and extensive information for kinship caregivers, including DCS expectations for the care and supervision of children in DCS care, benefits and services available to children in their care, licensing process and waivers, and information about other pertinent subjects.